dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

         - no preemption
             - when reducing a queue's usage, wait for its task to finish
     - support nested queues
-- Hadoop Fair Scheduler
+- Hadoop Fair Scheduler HFS
     - goal: all jobs have same share of resources
-        - e.g. same equal of containers
+        - e.g. equal containers
     - divide cluster into pools, evenly
         - typically one pool per user
         - can use whatever scheduling within a pool